vgundala/pomodoro-lock/README.md

 - Click the tray icon to restore the window if closed
 - Use `pomodoro-configure` for settings
 - Use `pomodoro-service` to manage the user service
+- Break overlays automatically appear on all connected displays

 ## See `docs/README.md` for full details.